jtorral/patroniTraining/README.md

 If you're reading this or expressing an interest in this topic, you are likely already familiar with Patroni.
 This powerful tool elegantly solves the problem of high availability for Postgres by orchestrating replication, failover, and self healing.
 Patroni's primary function is to turn a collection of standard Postgres instances into a robust, resilient cluster.

-This tutorial is designed not only to guide you through setting up a highly available Postgres cluster with Patroni, but also to equip you with the fundamental concepts needed to avoid the critical pitfalls that plague many production deployments.
+This comprehensive tutorial guides you through setting up a highly available (HA) Postgres cluster using Patroni.
+You'll not only learn the practical steps but also gain the fundamental concepts required to avoid common pitfalls in production deployments.
+We'll also integrate pgBackrest to ensure you have a robust, reliable backup and recovery strategy because high availability is incomplete without reliable data protection.

 To focus purely on the architecture and consensus mechanics without complex installation steps, we will be leveraging Docker containers.
-These containers conveniently include Postgres, Patroni, and etcd with many necessary dependencies pre-configured.
+These containers conveniently include Postgres, Patroni, and etcd with many necessary dependencies pre configured.
 We will carefully walk through the configuration and setup process, ensuring you gain a complete and clear understanding of how these components interact and how to properly secure your critical quorum for true high availability.

-## A late night added bonus of pgbackrest.
-Please read this.

-This document was originally created without the intention of using pgbackrest.
-Therefore, the configuration outlined does not include the pgbackrest setup and configuration as if we had planned for it.
-Instead, pgbackrest is treated as an afterthought and the process details how to setup and configure pgbackrest after we have already established our HA environment.
-This is actually a good thing as it walks you through a common scenario.

-I will eventually, create a 2nd set of docs where it is treated as part of the original plan and link to it form here.

 # Lets get this out of the way first!

+**While etcd serves as the primary Distributed Consensus Store (DCS) for Patroni, its deployment is frequently misconfigured.
+I've observed numerous deployments where administrators run etcd directly alongside the Postgres database instance.
+This common setup leads to a false sense of security, as it demonstrates a fundamental misunderstanding of quorum and eliminates the failover protection that a DCS is meant to provide.**

+### Don't skip this section.
+Even if you think you already know about quorums and etcd!

 ## The etcd Mystery and Critical Misconception.
 Your etcd Quorum

-### Don't skip this section.
-Even if you think you already know about quorums.

 There is a fundamental part of the Patroni architecture that is often **grossly** **overlooked** or **misunderstood**, the role and sizing of the Distributed Consensus Store.
 In the context of Patroni, this is typically etcd.